abdulwasay1100/NN-for-Digit-Recognition/README.md

 # Problem Statement:

-Ive used a neural network to recognize two handwritten digits, zero and one.
+In this assignment I've learnt to use a neural network to recognize two handwritten digits, zero and one.
 This is a binary classification task.
 Automated handwritten digit recognition is widely used today - from recognizing zip codes (postal codes) on mail envelopes to recognizing amounts written on bank checks.
-You will extend this network to recognize all 10 digits (0-9) in a future assignment.